franTarkenton/IntroToJenkins/Lesson0-Overview/preamble.md

 * This course is going to use python for its demos.
 * Concepts covered using python should be transferable to other languages
+* Editor of choice for course is vscode